Smoked Pork Ribs with zero added sugar, with a Sugar Free BBQ Sauce making them Keto friendly? Is it possible!? Why yes it can be done!

 - Caramelized Onions – We start our BBQ sauce with slowly caramelized onions, which release tons of natural sweetness.
 Then we add our sauce at the end, which provides a little more flavor and thickens up as you finish the cook.
-So we skipped our typical brown sugar and instead used slowly caramelized onions which will add a sweet flavor to the sauce, and we add onions to sauce anyway.
+So we skipped our typical brown sugar and instead use slowly caramelized onions which will add a sweet flavor to the sauce, and we add onions to sauce anyway.

 The Cut for Smoked Ribs

-Preparing The Ribs
+Preparing Keto Friendly Ribs

 The dry rub is pretty simple and can be used for pork or chicken.
-It has great flavor, without sugar!
+It has great flavor, without sugar.

 - 3 – This is the smoke phase, and also where you spritz.
 You move to the 2 phase when you start to see the bones showing on your ribs as the meat starts to render.
-You’d be looking for about 1/2 inch of bone showing.
+You’d be looking for about ½ inch of bone showing.

-- 2 – This is the wrap phase, basically when you add additional flavor like butter, honey, sauce, etc. and then wrap.
+- 2 – This is the wrap phase, basically when you add additional flavor like butter, honey, sauce, etc., and then wrap.
 The meat will baste while it finishes and get that soft texture.
 You are done when you open the foil and can gently move the bones, they shouldn’t come out, but wiggle a bit.
 And I use a thermometer and insert it between the bones looking for soft butter like texture.

-Pro Tip: Fall of the bone ribs in the BBQ circle is the cause of much debate (kind of like boiling ribs first, which for the record YOU DON’T DO 😊).
+Pro Tip: Fall off the bone ribs in the BBQ circle is the cause of much debate (kind of like boiling ribs first, which for the record YOU DON’T DO 😊).
 Here at Vindulge we like one simple rule — this is your barbecue.
 You like fall off the bone tender?
 Then go for it, just keep cooking in the wrap phase until the bones pull right out.
 Technically, per BBQ competition rules and some preference, that means they are overcooked.
 But we say, do what makes sense to you, in the end, this is your kitchen!!!

-Best Temperature to cook Smoked Ribs to
+Best Temperature to Cook Smoked Ribs to

 Unlike pork shoulder, you are really looking for time and milestones versus a specific temperature.
 So use a good thermometer with a fine point, but I’m not taking an actual reading for temperature.
 I’m probing the ribs for tenderness as you try to identify when they are done or ready to move from the wrap to the last phase.

 Here is the thing that we did to add layers of sweet.
-By layers I mean making sure each stage of the process will add layors of sweet so we can get that sugar sweet feel WITHOUT actual sugar.
+By layers I mean making sure each stage of the process will add layers of sweet so we can get that sugar sweet feel WITHOUT actual sugar.

 - The Rub – Use sweet paprika.
 If you are someone on keto who is ok with honey, buy honey powder from a specialty market.
-It’s amazing!!
-And watch the salt, too much salt or umami flavors will drown your added sweet. (and we aren’t big fans of Stevia so yes, you can add that too I guess).
+It’s amazing!
+And watch the salt, too much salt or umami flavors will drown your added sweet (and we aren’t big fans of Stevia so yes, you can add that too, I guess).

 - The Spritz – If you looked in more detail at our post on 3-2-1 competition ribs, you’ll see the spritz is key.
 Spraying moisture on the ribs so you get smoke flavor to adhere to the meat.
 In this case, we use 100% apple cider vinegar, no dilution.
 Spray several times before wrapping and add some of that into the wrap.